ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 :::note

-The names used in this configuration flag have been updated in coreth `v0.8.14`.
+The names used in this configuration flag have been updated in Coreth `v0.8.14`.
 The previous names containing `public-` and `private-` are deprecated.
 While the current version continues to accept deprecated values, they may not be supported in future updates and updating to the new values is recommended.

-The mapping of deprecated values and their updated equivilant follows:
+The mapping of deprecated values and their updated equivalent follows:

 | Deprecated                         | Use instead            |
 | ---------------------------------- | ---------------------- |